davicalvarenga/davicalvarenga/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## 👩‍💻 My name is Davi Coelho de Alvarenga !

-- 🔭 I'm currently working as an Administrative Assistant
+- 🔭 I'm currently looking for jobs in programming
 - 🌱 I'm currently learning Web Development with JS
 - 👯 I'm looking to collaborate on projects that can boost my career and make me a good programmer
 - 🤔 I'm looking for some help with development ideas and advices